dsh2dsh/zrepl/README.md

     type: "cron" still works too, just for compatibility.
 Both of them is the same type.

+  * Fast skip "keep all" pruning.

+    Instead of configuration like this:

+    ``` yaml
+    pruning:
+      keep:
+        - type: "regex"
+          regex: ".*"
+    ```

+    or like this:

+    ``` yaml
+    pruning:
+      keep_sender:
+        - type: "regex"
+          regex: ".*"
+      keep_receiver:
+    ```

+    which keeps all snapshots, now it's possible to omit `pruning:` at all, or one of `keep_sender:` or `keep_receiver:`.
+In this case zrepl will early abort pruning and mark it as done.

+    Originally zrepl requests all snapshots and does nothing after that, because pruning configured to keep all snapshots, but anyway it spends some time executing zfs commands.

   * Small cosmetic changes

 ## User Documentation